AAD 0012. Visual Communication

 Hours: 90 (36 lecture, 54 laboratory)

 Introductory course in use of computer for page layout and composition.
-Critical application of basic computer operating principles.
-Emphasis on publication design and the use of type and layout as key elements in graphic communication.
-Covers importing text and graphics, arranging publication pages, and producing camera ready artwork for reproduction.
+Emphasis on the use of type, image, and layout as key elements in graphic communication.
+Covers importing text and graphics, layout principles, and producing print-ready artwork for reproduction.
 (CSU)

 AAD 0053.
 Publication Design II